 Gertie: “We were there for about 10 years, because I finished school in Waitui, and so did Joe.”

 The family may have moved to a smaller property, but the new locality held immense exploratory potential for the boys especially.

 Benna: “Mum would always be yelling to me, ‘Benna, Skin’s fallen in the creek!’
 He’d get Dad’s gumboots—up to his thighs—and go down the drain next to the creek, looking for duck eggs.
 The boys would fight for those duck eggs.”

 The younger Kuklinski siblings at the Waitui farm: Thomas is at the back, with Mick in front of him.
 Peter is behind the youngest, Patrick.

-Patrick Kuklinski with the family dog, Towser, under the washing line that his mother sometimes resorted to tying Mick to.
+Patrick Kuklinski with the family dog, Towser, under the washing line that his mother resorted to tying Mick to.
 Benna: “He was always wandering off, even in town, and mum got so cross one day, she tied him to the line.
 Once was enough!”

 Bernadette’s first paid job was working as a nanny for Irene and Jim Stachurski, who lived “across the fence” in Waitui.
 After two years, she cared for another neighbour, Ivy Sattler, and her children, until her husband died after misjudging a bend on the road home and crashing down a hill.

-Benna: “She was sick.
-I worked for her for about six months, and then she said, ‘I can’t afford to keep you, Benna, but I’ll see if I can get you a job: my sisters work at the Stratford hospital.’
+Benna: “Ivy was sick.
+I worked for her for about six months, and then she said, ‘I can’t afford to keep you, Benna, but I’ll see if I can get you a job.
+My sisters work at the Stratford hospital.’
 I worked in the nurses’ dining room for about three years, then looked after Father McGlyn for about nine months, in the big house opposite [the Inglewood Catholic presbytery].”

 Gertie: “We’d shifted into town by then.”